Dog meat consumption in South Korea

-The dog meat industry is currently heavily restricted and soon to be illegal in South Korea.
+While the consumption of dog meat is legal and practiced in South Korea, the dog meat industry is heavily restricted and soon to be illegal.
 On January 9, 2024, the National Assembly of South Korea unanimously passed a law banning the production and sale of dog meat, to take effect in three years.
-The three-year window allows for farmers to find other sources of income.
-According to a 2020 survey of South Koreans, 83.8% of respondents reported to never having consumed dog meat before.
+The three-year window is meant to allow dog meat farmers and vendors to adapt to the change by finding other sources of income.
+A 2022 survey of 1,000 South Koreans found that 78.3% had not consumed dog meat in the preceding decade, while 87.1% stated they had no intention of doing so in the future.
+Among those who had never consumed dog meat, the primary reasons were concern over animal cruelty (44.8%) and affection for dogs (33.7%).

 While most scholars believe there is no evidence that dog meat has ever been a key part of the Korean diet, the rate of consumption, legislation, and cultural practices surrounding its consumption have changed over several thousand years.
 For example, during the Silla (57 BCE – 935 CE) and Goryeo (918–1392 CE) periods, the practice was uncommon as vegetarianism was advocated by Buddhism.

 Consumption of dog meat has experienced a precipitous decline over the past three decades in South Korea.
 This has been attributed to changes in legislation, the demographic decline of the minority that consumes dog meat, and the increasing number of dogs owned as pets.
 Estimates of the number of animals consumed vary widely and are the subject of significant debate.
 Foreign media often quotes estimates of one or two million dogs consumed per year (statistics often produced by the animal rights group KARA), but some question the accuracy of the statistic.
 In 2020, the Ministry of Agriculture, Food and Rural Affairs reported the existence of 200 registered dog farms, although it suspected there were still unregistered farms in the country.

 The largest dog meat market, Moran Market, officially shut down in 2018 following years of declining sales; however, some illegal sales were discovered in 2021.
 In 2018, the Taepyeong-dong complex, which served as a slaughterhouse for dogs, was closed by the South Korean government.
 This move came five years after a vote by the city council of Seongnam, the city where the slaughterhouse was located.